-Dutch Entrepreneur Martin Dresen once said, “One day all business should be social business”.
+Dutch Entrepreneur Marten Dresen once said, “One day all business should be social business”.
 And in 2015 he put words to action with a new venture.

-The municipality of Rotterdam, a port city that naturally looks seaward for solutions, found a way to temporarily house arriving refugees by constructing a floating “hotel”.
+The municipality of Rotterdam, a port city that naturally looks seaward for solutions, found a way to temporarily house arriving refugees by constructing an accommodation barge.
 Once the refugees left to settle into their new lives on land, the floating barge structure was put up for sale.
-Martin Dresen’s Good Group purchased and redesigned it.
-And in 2015 he started a pilot project in cooperation with the City of Rotterdam and Rotterdam’s local Hospitality College, to run a hotel and train long-term unemployed locals for a career in hospitality.
+Marten Dresen’s Good Group purchased and redesigned it.
+And in 2015 he started a pilot project in cooperation with the City of Amsterdam and Amsterdam’s local Hospitality College, to run a hotel and train long-term unemployed locals for a career in hospitality.
 The pilot project was a huge success, with most of its trainees finding positions upon completion of the program.

 Do Good, Stay at the Good Hotel